The angular momentum dependence of nuclear optical potentials: Experimental evidence for dependence

-The belief that it is worthwhile to extract the full information content from hard-won, high precision elastic scattering data, appears to be less universal than the belief, commonly expressed in the literature, that a fit with $\chi^2/N\sim 20 $ is `good'.
-What is unclear, is just how to extract the full information.
-We have seen that there will always be an $l$-independent equivalent to any $l$-dependent potential that gives a precise fit to the data, probably with wavy features, and certainly not of Woods-Saxon form.
-In fact, there may be many such potentials, especially when, for proton scattering, the Wolfenstein R-parameter is not fitted, see Ref.~\cite{kmr}.
-It is also true that we have very little firm knowledge of the topology of the region in parameter space defined by $\chi^2/N =1$~\cite{rsm79}, for data of specific quality.
-For this reason, such properties of the nucleon-nucleus interaction as its possible $l$-dependence can not reliably be established from even precise fits for a single nucleus at a single energy: such fits are necessary but not sufficient.
+The belief that it is worthwhile to extract the full information content from hard-won, high precision elastic scattering data, appears to be less universal than the belief, commonly implied in the literature, that a fit with $\chi^2/N\sim 20 $ is `good'.
+What constitutes a `good fit' can be a matter of context, but contexts certainly exist where it is appropriate to extract the full information content of elastic scattering data.
+The question is just how to extract all the information; there will always be an $l$-independent equivalent to any $l$-dependent potential that gives a precise fit to the data, although certainly not of Woods-Saxon form.
+In fact, there may be many potentials giving perfect fits, when, for proton scattering, there is no measurement of the Wolfenstein spin-rotation R-parameter, see Ref.~\cite{kmr}.
+Little is known of the topology of the region in parameter space defined by $\chi^2/{\rm DF} \sim1$, for data of specific quality, see Ref.~\cite{rsm79}.
+Thus, such properties of the nucleon-nucleus interaction as its possible $l$ dependence can be hard to establish unambiguously, even from precise fits for a single nucleus at a single energy: such fits are necessary but not sufficient.
+In this connection note that model independent fits to proton scattering, presented in Ref.~\cite{ARF}, did not achieve precise fit to 30.3 MeV proton scattering from \nuc{40}{Ca}, missing exactly the feature at backward angles that motivated the original $l$-dependent fits.
+This was evidently because very close fits were not sought, presumably because of the resulting development of undulatory characteristics.
+Another model independent fit for this case, Ref.~\cite{kmAnnP}, applying `theoretically unprejudiced fits' actually was at fault in that the following prejudice was applied: that the imaginary potential must be nowhere emissive.
+It is now clear that this is not required for maintaining the unitarity limit, and it is commonplace for DPPs generated by channel coupling to have emissive regions without breaking the unitarity limit.
+Explicitly $l$-dependent potentials commonly have $l$-independent equivalents with emissive regions.

+Finally, we note that most elastic scattering data is \emph{incomplete}.
+Very commonly, there are no measured values for significant parts of the angular range.
+This is often an unavoidable consequence of experimental circumstances, but the consequences of the incompleteness should be recognized.
+The restriction on angular range bears directly on the question of $l$ dependence for the case of \nuc{3}{He} scattering, as described in Section~\ref{he3}.
+Moreover, as mentioned above, there are almost no spin-rotation measurements for nucleon elastic scattering.